laura-g-20/laura-g-20.github.io/Assignment1.md

 Here is a link to my work profile: https://www.bas.ac.uk/profile/lauger/ and my twitter handle is @lauragerrish

 I am currently completing a part time, distance learning Diploma in GIS with Leeds and Southampton universities.
-This website was built for an assignment in a coding module.
+This website was built for an assignment in the 'Programming for Geographical Information Analysts: Core Skills' module.
 I am interested in coding and want to improve my skills.

-**test bold**

-*test italics*

-## List test:
-1. Hello
-2. World
+I have learnt how to write text in **bold**, *italics* and ***bold italics***.